 Where is the best place to see a California condor at Pinnacles?

-There are currently 27 free-flying adult and juvenile condors managed by Pinnacles National Park.
-They have commingled with the 35 condors in the Big Sur flock and have effectively become one central California flock.
+The free-flying adult and juvenile condors you might see are managed by Pinnacles National Park.
+They have commingled with the condors in the Big Sur flock and have effectively become one central California flock.
 Condors do not migrate and are observed in this area year round.
 They move frequently within their expanding territory, so they may not always be seen inside the park.

 If you are going to visit Pinnacles and you hope to see a condor, one of the most likely viewing areas is the High Peaks in the early morning or early evening.
 The High Peaks can be reached from either entrance to the park, but keep in mind that hiking to the High Peaks is strenuous.
 Please carry and drink plenty of water, wear layered clothing, and be prepared for temperature extremes.